sidoh/wwf_api/README.md

 The most straightforward way to do this is to construct a `Move` object.
 This includes the following information:

-1. A list of tiles that are actually played (doesn't include tiles that are included in the resulting word, but not in the play)
+1. A list of tiles that are actually played in the order that they're played.
+This should include *only* the tiles that are moved from the player's rack to the board.
 2. The row and column that the first tile is placed in
 3. A `WordOrientation` that specifies whether the play is vertical or horizontal (it can be either for one-letter plays).